Martin9958/psp0/README.md

 ## INTRODUCTION TO COMPLEX SYSTEMS - Assignment Kit
+-

 ### Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes:
+-
+`$ mvn install`
+-
+`$ mvn clean compile`
+-
+`$ mvn package`
+-
+`$ `
+-

 ### Prerequisites
-What things you need to install the software and how to install them
+-

 ### Architecture
+-

 ### Running the tests
-Explain how to run the automated tests for this system
+-

 ### Built With
-Dropwizard - The web framework used
-Maven - Dependency Management
+- Maven : Dependency Management
-ROME - Used to generate RSS Feeds

-### Versioning
-We use SemVer for versioning.
-For the versions available, see the tags on this repository.

 ### Authors
-Billie Thompson - Initial work - PurpleBooth
-See also the list of contributors who participated in this project.
+- Andres Martin Cantor Urrego

 ### License
 This project is licensed under the MIT License - see the LICENSE.md file for details

 ### Acknowledgments
-Hat tip to anyone whose code was used
-Inspiration
-etc
+-